Kenneth-G/Tweet-Map/README.md

 ```python
 geocoder.geocode(tweet.user.location, limit = 1, min_confidence = 8, no_annotations = 1)
 ```
--limit = How many results we want returned (We only need 1) -min_confidence = In cases where the location we give it isn't filled in correctly or it may not be an address, we can use the min_confidence parameter to filter those out.
+- limit = How many results we want returned (We only need 1)
+- min_confidence = In cases where the location we give it isn't filled in correctly or it may not be an address, we can use the min_confidence parameter to filter those out.
 From testing this, 1 is too vague of an area while 10 needs to be an exact address.
 I've found 8 gives a bit of wiggle room in case the address isn't filled out exactly.
--no_annotations = OpenCage can provide a lot more information about the address but we only just want the coordinates and nothing else.
+- no_annotations = OpenCage can provide a lot more information about the address but we only just want the coordinates and nothing else.

 More information on OpenCage Parameters can be found [here](https://opencagedata.com/api#request)